looping/RCDraggableButton/README.md

 ### Manual Install

-All you need to do is drop `RCDraggableButton` files into your project, and add `#include "RCDraggableButton.h"` to the top of classes that will use it.
+All you need to do is drop `Classes` files into your project, and add `#include "RCDraggableButton.h"` to the top of classes that will use it.

 ## Example Usage